isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 TCGA DATA, CCLE DATA, TARGET DATA and USER DATA Tabs
 -----------------------------------------------------
 Selecting any program tab will be enabled if you have selected filters for that program.
-By selecting the tab you will displayed the Clinical Features panel and the Data File Availibility panels for the program selected.
+By selecting the tab you will display the Clinical Features panel and the Data File Availability panels for the program selected.

 Clinical Features Panel
 -----------------------

-This panel shows a list of treemaps that give a high level break of the samples for a handful of features for the program view selected:
+This panel shows a list of tree maps that give a high level break of the samples for a handful of features for the program view selected:

    +------------------------------+------------------------------+---------------------------------+------------------------------------+
    | TCGA Clinical Features Panel | CCLE Clinical Features Panel | TARGET Clinical Features Panel  | USER DATA Programs & Projects Panel|